Backpropagation through Signal Temporal Logic Specifications: Infusing Logical Structure into Gradient-Based Methods: STL Robustness Formulas as Computation Graphs

 \subsection{Calculating Robustness with Computation Graphs}

-Given an STL formula $\phi$, we can construct the computation graph corresponding to each operation defining $\phi$.
-Since by construction, each component takes a robustness trace as its input, and outputs the robustness trace with the corresponding STL operation applied to it, we can ``stack'' each computation graph by following the graphical structure dictated by $\mathcal{G}$ for a given formula $\phi$ (refer to Figure~\ref{fig:computation graph}).
-The overall computation graph $\mathcal{CG}$ for the STL formula $\phi$, which we will denote by $\mathcal{CG}_\phi$, takes a signal $s_t$ as its input, and outputs the robustness trace $\tau(s_t,\phi)$ as its output.
+Since we can now construct the computation graph corresponding to each STL operator of a given STL formula, we can now construct the computation graph $\mathcal{G}$ by stacking together computation graphs according to $\mathcal{T}$, the corresponding parse tree.
+The overall computation graph $\mathcal{G}$ takes a signal $s$ as its input, and outputs the robustness trace as its output.
+The total time complexity of computing the robustness trace for a given STL formula is at most $\mathcal{O}(|\mathcal{T}|T^2)$ where $|\mathcal{T}|$ is the number of nodes in $\mathcal{T}$, and $T$ is the length of the input signal.

 By construction, the robustness trace generated by the computation graph matches exactly the true robustness trace of the formula, and thus \texttt{stlcg} is correct by construction (see Theorem~\ref{thm:correctness of stlcg}).

-\begin{theorem}[Correctness of \texttt{stlcg}] For any STL formula \(\phi\) and any signal \(s_t\), let \(\mathcal{CG}_\phi\) be the computation graph produced by \texttt{stlcg}.
-Then passing a signal $s_t$ through $\mathcal{CG}_\phi$ produces the robustness trace $\tau(s_t, \phi)$. \end{theorem}
+\begin{theorem}[Correctness of \texttt{stlcg}] For any STL formula \(\phi\) and any signal \(s\), let \(\mathcal{G}_\phi\) be the computation graph produced by \texttt{stlcg}.
+Then passing a signal $s$ through $\mathcal{G}_\phi$ produces the robustness trace $\tau(s, \phi)$. \end{theorem}